citp/privacy-policy-historical/d/do/dot/dotnetfunda.com.md

-> *The following text is extracted and transformed from the dotnetfunda.com privacy policy that was archived on 2012-01-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120115191229id_/http%3A//www.dotnetfunda.com/privacypolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dotnetfunda.com privacy policy that was archived on 2014-02-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140209155623id_/http%3A//www.dotnetfunda.com/privacypolicy.aspx) for the most accurate reproduction.*

-# DotNetFunda.Com Privacy Policy
+# DotNetFunda.Com Privacy Policy - DotNetFunda.com

-DotNetFunda.Com Privacy Policy

-|

-|

 This page contains Privacy Policy.
 Click  [here](https://web.archive.org/termsconditions.aspx "Terms of Use/Terms and Conditions")  to read Terms of Use/Terms and Conditions.